ip-repo/guides/README.md

 Each folder in this repo is dedicated to a guide or an example.<br>
-Github doesn't let you download a specific directory or file so you can use <a href="https://download-directory.github.io/">download-directory.github.io</a> to download a directory.
+Github doesn't let you download a specific directory or file so you can use <a href="https://download-directory.github.io/">download-directory.github.io</a> to download a directory or clone the entire repo.
 ```
 📁guide_1
   file.ext